 The sunrises from 3 Thetis Place are just stunning (if you are up early enough).

-The King Harry Ferry sails from Trelissick Gardens (five miles from Falmouth) to the Roseland Peninsula.
+The King Harry Ferry crosses the river Fal at Trelissick Gardens (five miles from Falmouth) to the Roseland peninsula.

 The regular passenger ferry connects St Mawes to Falmouth several times a day.